-Hurricane Maria Just Became the Latest Category 3 Storm
+Hurricane Maria Just Became a Category 4 Storm

-The Caribbean is preparing for another “dangerous” major hurricane less than two weeks after Irma struck the region, devastating entire islands, flattening homes and buildings, and killing more than 30 people.
+The Caribbean is preparing for an “extremely dangerous” major hurricane less than two weeks after Irma struck the region, devastating entire islands, flattening homes and buildings, and killing more than 30 people.

-The National Hurricane Center on Monday upgraded Hurricane Maria to a Category 3 storm packing 120-mile-per-hour winds with stronger gusts.
-“Additional rapid strengthening is forecast during the next 48 hours, and Maria is expected to be a dangerous major hurricane as it moves through the Leeward Islands and the northeastern Caribbean Sea,” the center said in its latest advisory.
+The National Hurricane Center on Monday night upgraded Hurricane Maria to a Category 4 storm packing 130-mile-per-hour winds with stronger gusts.
+“Additional strengthening is forecast during the next 24 to 36 hours, and Maria is expected to be an extremely dangerous major hurricane during the next couple of days,” the center said in its latest advisory.

-The eye of the hurricane is expected to reach the Leeward Islands and Puerto Rico later Monday, according to the latest forecasts.
+The eye of the hurricane is expected to reach the Leeward Islands and Puerto Rico Monday night, according to the latest forecasts.
 The Leeward Islands include the U.S. and British Virgin Islands, the two-island state of Antigua and Barbuda, the British territory of Anguilla, and other islands.
 Many are still assessing the damage of Hurricane Irma, which hit as a Category 5 earlier this month.

 Hurricane #Maria is expected to continue intensifying as it approaches #Martinique.
 Winds sustained at 110 MPH with higher gusts. #GOES16 pic.twitter.com/r2VLNifSOj— NASA SPoRT (@NASA_SPoRT) September 18, 2017